jcampbell18/py_invoicing/README.md

     - used PhpMyAdmin to create database and structure, and populate data

   - [MYSQL Workbench](https://www.mysql.com/products/workbench/)
-    - used to create foreign keys and scripts
+    - used to create schema, foreign keys, scripts, etc.
-    - not needed for the scripts
+    - note: not needed creating the database and data...use phpmyadmin
+      - in fact, unable to run the sql scripts in MySQL Workbench due to PRMARY KEY duplicate error

 - Links: